the-ripper77/java-exercise-practice-code/README.md

 # java-exercise-practice-code
-I am currently learn java from you tube.
+I am currently learn java from youtube.
 Here are some exercise i have practice until now.